kristoferlund/bitcoin_wallet_siwb/README.md

 > [!IMPORTANT]
 > This is a version of the Bitcoin Wallet demo that uses Sign in with Bitcoin instead of Internet Identity to authenticate with ICP.

+> [!WARNING]
+> The README below is not updated and correct for this demo.

 This multiuser Bitcoin wallet allows the user to generate a Bitcoin address by logging in with their Internet Identity.
 The user can then send and receive Bitcoin to other users.